-Condensation is one of the leading causes of damp and black mould in properties in the UK, and it seems that every year through winter and autumn when the weather is colder a greater number of people get in touch with us to report problems with condensation in their properties.
+Condensation is one of the leading causes of damp and black mould in properties in the UK, and it seems that every year when the weather gets colder during autumn and winter, a greater number of people contact us to report problems with condensation in their properties.

 So, why is that condensation gets worse in winter, and what can be done to control the problem?
 Hopefully, we answer your questions and provide some solutions here.